radiantearth/stac-spec/CONTRIBUTING.md

 ### Submitting Pull Requests

 Any proposed changes to the specification should be done as pull requests.
-Please make these requests against the [dev](https://github.com/radiantearth/stac-spec/tree/dev) branch (this will require you to switch from the default of 'master', which we keep so it displays first).
+Please make these requests against the [main](https://github.com/radiantearth/stac-spec/tree/main) branch (this will require you to switch from the default of the most current version branch, which we keep so it displays first).

 Creating a Pull Request will show our PR template, which includes checkbox reminders for a number of things.

 - Adding an entry the [CHANGELOG](CHANGELOG.md).
 If the change is more editorial and minor then this is not required, but any change to the actual specification should definitely have one.
-- Base the PR against dev, as mentioned above - even if the branch was made off of dev this reminds you to change the base in GitHub's PR creation page.
+- Base the PR against main, as mentioned above - even if the branch was made off of main this reminds you to change the base in GitHub's PR creation page.
 - Make a ticket in the STAC API repo if anything here affects there.
 - Highlight if the PR makes breaking changes to the specification (in beta there can still be